 - Work with academic societies within your School.

-- All school conveners (excluding the Dentistry convener) are members of the Senatus Academicus (University Senate), where they represent respective student views.
-Therefore you will need to prepare for, attend and participate in Senate and other, related meetings (usually twice per semester, 2 hours per meeting).
+- All school conveners are members of the Senatus Academicus (University Senate), where they represent respective student views.
+Therefore you will need to prepare for, attend and participate in Senate and other, related meetings (usually twice per semester, around 2 hours per meeting).

 - Attend and participate in relevant School level committees.